ak0345/RowingAnalysis/README.md

 **Rowing Data Analysis Project**

 **Overview**
-Welcome to my Rowing Data Analysis Project.
+9Welcome to my Rowing Data Analysis Project.
 This repository is dedicated to analyzing data collected from my rowing sessions on an RP3 rowing ergometer.
 The primary goal is to gain insights into various aspects of my rowing performance, including stroke efficiency, power output, endurance, and pacing strategies.
 I will be recording a range of rowing workouts (following the workout plan at my boat club) including UT2, UT1 amd

 **Current Status**